davidkpiano/react-redux-form/docs/api/Field.md

 The `<Field>` component recursively checks its children to see if they can be made into a [`<Control>`](./Control.md).
 It then maps all of its props over to each created child `<Control>`.

+If it reaches an unknown component, such as a `<SpecialComponent>`, it will stop recursing and leave the component as-is.
+In such cases, it is highly recommended to use `<Control>` over `<Field>` whenever possible.

 Example:
 ```jsx
 <Field model="user.favoriteColors">